Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral Brauer--Manin obstruction

-\begin{proof} The proof is exactly the same as Harari's formal lemma as given in \cite[Thm.~13.4.1]{CTS2}.
+\begin{proof} The proof is largely the same as Harari's formal lemma as given in \cite[Thm.~13.4.1]{CTS2}.
 The only deviation will be in the end when we introduce the Campana/Darmon conditions.
-We reproduce a sketch of the proof given in \emph{loc.\ cit.}\ for the convenience of the reader.
+We reproduce a sketch of the proof given in \emph{loc.\ cit.}\ for the reader's convenience.